jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 #### > SPECIAL RULES:
 - **Battle Focus**
 - **Exarch Guidance:** While this unit contains an Exarch, its Nerve characteristic is improved by 1.
-- **Aerobatic Grace:** Models in this unit have a 4+ invulnerable save against ranged attacks.
+- **Aerobatic Grace:** While this unit is not in Engagament Range of enemy units, models in it have a 4+ invulnerable save against ranged attacks.

 #### > OPTIONS:
 (TODO)